 The mission of Minority Humanitarian Foundation is to provide a humanitarian response to the issues facing asylum-seekers and refugees on a global scale.
 MHF believes that all humans should be treated with dignity and respect, despite country of origin.

 Our services include, but are not limited to:

-We have been on the ground from day one, and our support continues after families are granted temporary asylum.
-We provide a wide range of services, so please let me take a moment to walk you through the entirety what we do.
+Minority Humanitarian Foundation's primary purpose is helping refugees, asylees & asylum seekers on both sides of the US/Mexico border with relief aid, transportation, and transitional services.
+We provide a wide range of services, so please let me take a moment to walk you through the entirety of what we do.
 We first make contact with the refugee families when they arrive in Tijuana.
-We have a sustained presence at all of the major refugee shelters, and bring donations on a daily basis.
-We bring down all their necessities, including food, clothing, tents, sleeping bags, medical supplies, hygiene products, and baby diapers.
-In the past four months we have brought over 1500 tents to these refugees.
-We even brought our CEO Mark Lane dressed as Santa on Christmas, to deliver hundreds of presents to the children.
+Currently asylum seeking people from all over the world must wait on the Mexico side of the border to be processed for asylum.
+This can take months, or it can take years.
+We have a sustained presence at many of the major refugee shelters, and bring donations on a weekly basis.
+We bring down crucial relief aid these refugee shelters count on to operate, including food, clothing, tents, sleeping bags, medical supplies, hygiene products, and baby diapers.
+We also work very closely with several LGBTQ refugee shelters in TIjuana, bringing both relief aid and gender-affirming comfort items for the trans asylum seekers.

 When asylum seekers are finally allowed into the US for processing they are held in ICE detention for a period of several months, and then released from detention at the San Ysidro border.
 We are there waiting.
 At the San Ysidro border it is an everyday occurrence for ICE busses to release refugees, asylum seekers and asylees onto the street in the middle of the night.
 This is their first time in a new country, and they are simply being dumped on the street with no ability to alert their friends and family they are being released.